USS Tourmaline

 USS Tourmaline (PY-20) was a converted yacht that patrolled with the United States Navy in World War II.

 Construction, acquisition, and commissioning

-Tourmaline (PY-20)—a yacht built in 1930 at Bath, Maine, by the Bath Iron Works as Sylvia—was purchased by the Navy on 16 May 1941 from Logan G. Thomson.
+Tourmaline (PY-20)—a yacht built in 1930 at Bath, Maine, by the Bath Iron Works as Sylvia—was purchased by the Navy on 16 May 1941 from Logan G. Thomson of Grand Haven, Michigan.
 She entered the Marine Basin Co., Brooklyn, New York, on 23 June, for conversion before proceeding to the New York Navy Yard where she was commissioned as Tourmaline on 19 September 1941.

 Service history

 The converted yacht departed New York harbor on 2 October and arrived at Norfolk, Virginia, two days later.
 She operated out of Hampton Roads during the two remaining months that the United States remained technically at peace.
 After Japan's attack on Pearl Harbor, she conducted her initial war patrols off the United States East Coast based at Norfolk and at Charleston, South Carolina.

 The early part of the year 1942 found Tourmaline operating between Norfolk and Key West, Florida.
 She was patrolling off the Chesapeake Bay early on 15 April 1942 when the U.S. Navy submarine contacted her to report that she had sighted a German U-boat near the entrance to the bay and fired a torpedo at it, after which the U-boat had outdistanced her, apparently unscathed.
 After joining Mackerel, Tourmaline searched for the U-boat, but found no sign of it.

 On 29 June 1942, Tourmaline departed Key West to escort a convoy of merchant ships to Norfolk.
 En route back toward Charleston, she assisted the destroyer in pursuing an underwater contact, but neither ship managed to locate the suspected U-boat.
 The yacht arrived at Charleston on 5 July.
 Her next mission called for her to escort a convoy to the British West Indies.
 She reached Trinidad with her charges on 26 July and patrolled in that vicinity through early August before sailing for Key West on the 12th of that month.